Physical constraints on effective non-Hermitian systems: Observables and Green's functions

 Despite being described by the same quasiparticle Hamiltonian, PHQM and standard interacting theory offer different prescriptions for the advanced Green's function.
 For the Hermitian case $H=H^\dagger$, hence $\eta = \mathds{1}$ and thus Eq.~\eqref{PHQM_GR_GA} reduces to the usual relation between $G_{R/A}$.

 The inequivalence between the dynamics of NH systems described by PHQM and standard interacting theory can also be seen in their respective Matsubara Green's functions.
 To illustrate this point, we compute the Matsubara Green's function for a dissipative interacting system with a frequency-independent quasiparticle Hamiltonian $H = h_0 + i \Gamma$ ($h_0$ and $\Gamma$ are matrix-valued and Hermitian), with a complex spectrum.
 For a dissipative interacting system, $\Gamma$ is interpreted as the anti-Hermitian part of the self-energy, $\Sigma_R^{\prime \prime}$, and $h_{0}$ contains the real part of the self-energy, $\Sigma_{R}^{\prime}$.
-Here we take the self-energy to be frequency independent, which is a common Markovian assumption for NH systems and OQSs~\cite{Cayao2022, Groenendijk2021, Kozii2024, Hirsbrunner2019, Chen2018}.
-Such a self energy is characteristic of elastic scattering and commonly occurs in systems with disorder or impurities.
+Here we take the self-energy to be frequency independent, which is a common Markovian assumption for NH systems and OQSs resulting from time-local self-energies on the Keldysh contour~\cite{Talkington2024, Cayao2022, Groenendijk2021, Kozii2024, Hirsbrunner2019, Chen2018, Bergholtz2019}.
+Such a self energy is characteristic of elastic scattering and commonly occurs in many-body systems with disorder or impurities.
 The Matsubara Green's function is defined as $G(i\omega_n) = (2\pi)^{-1}\int d\omega A(\omega)/(i\omega_n-\omega)$, where $A(\omega)$ is the matrix spectral function: $A(\omega) = i(G_R-G_A)$.
-By computing an appropriate contour integral, the Matsubara Green's function evaluates to
+By evaluating an appropriate contour integral, the Matsubara Green's function evaluates to

 demonstrating that the anti-Hermitian part of the quasiparticle Hamiltonian is accompanied by a sgn$(\omega_n)$ factor in the Matsubara Green's function (as noted in Refs.~\cite{Hirsbrunner2019, Groenendijk2021}).
 This can be contrasted with the bare Matsubara Green's function for PHQM, which is defined strictly in terms of the NHH: $G(i\omega_n) = (i \omega_n - H)^{-1}$.